 This is a persistent longing that society propagates by cultivating a constant outward focus in our search for love and happiness.
 And here is where the masses remain trapped, because the bulk of society has been inculcated with constant messaging that teaches us that happiness is “out there,” which means we fail to find it within ourselves.
 Thus, the endless search to find happiness by importing our sense of happiness, love, relevance, and well-being from others.
 Because of this outward focus, the most fundamental understanding of our true nature, the essence of what we truly are, remains elusive and enshrouded in darkness.
 This is why so few take the inward journey that the mystics and greatest teachers of the past advocate as the path to finding true bliss and self-acceptance within ourselves.
 “In there” is where all our past wounds and unresolved trapped emotions hide in our sub-conscious but still exert tremendous influence over our current choices.
 Resolving and healing these wounds and truly developing self-acceptance, means we have love to give.
 Love is no longer an external pursuit, nor is it something we “find” with another.
 We discover LOVE is what we ARE.

-In dealing with these beliefs, or perhaps better said, in failing to deal with these beliefs about ourselves that lie just beneath the surface, most of us choose the path of least resistance, looking outside ourselves to others and to the marketplace, hoping they can fill the void we feel inside of us.
+In dealing with these beliefs, or perhaps better said, in failing to deal with these beliefs about ourselves that lie just beneath the surface, most of us choose the path of least resistance, looking outside ourselves to others and to the marketplace, with the hope they can fill the void we feel inside of us.

 Why?
 Because until we rise above the level of our karma, we live through compulsion, competition, and comparison.
-With “desired social appeal” and what’s considered “en vogue,” promoted as a constantly moving target, we keep shopping and shopping and shopping to stay current in our social acceptability!!!
+With “desirable social appeal” and what’s considered “en vogue,” promoted as a constantly moving target, we keep shopping and shopping and shopping to stay current in our social acceptability!!!
 After all, we’re ALL marketing platforms, and what are we marketing?
 Ourselves…

 Instead of meeting people organically through social interaction, we now have dating apps that reduce initiating human contact down to the arbitrary task of swiping left or right.
 Countless dating websites now provide an array of platforms where we can market ourselves just like the products we buy, and seek romantic relationships out like taking a trip to the mall.
 With these apps, we can “shop” for relationships to our heart’s content, in a way that’s no different than going to Amazon.com to shop for an item.
 We “shop” for relationships that we can import a sense of relevancy from, to make us feel “good enough.”
 It’s absolutely no different than the endorphin rush we get when purchasing clothes, or a purse, or a car.
 And if a relationship ends?
 Hey!
 That’s okay!
 There’s Plenty of Fish (also an app) in the Sea.
 Just go phishing!!!